Seasonale Side Effects

 Generic Name: ethinyl estradiol / levonorgestrel

-Note: This document contains side effect information about ethinyl estradiol / levonorgestrel.
-Some of the dosage forms listed on this page may not apply to the brand name Seasonale.
+Note: This page contains side effects data for the generic drug ethinyl estradiol / levonorgestrel.
+It is possible that some of the dosage forms included below may not apply to the brand name Seasonale.

 For the Consumer

 Check with your doctor if any of these most COMMON side effects persist or become bothersome: